 Definitions of crime have implications for the kind of questions you ask, the kinds of data you use to study criminal behavior, and the kinds of theories applied.
 Some of the most commonly defined types of crime in sociology include:

-- Violent crime – A crime in which a person is harmed or or threatened.
+- Violent crime – A crime in which a person is harmed or threatened.
 Violent crimes include murder, assault, rape, sexual assault, robbery, kidnapping, and harassment.

 - Property crime – Property crime involves criminal activity that does not do bodily harm to a person, but rather focuses on private property.
 This type of crime involves burglary, theft, arson, defacement of property, motor vehicle theft, and more.